 What if you needed 22 library cards, instead of one?

-The Jefferson County Library Cooperative (JCLC) is a group of 22 individual
+The Public Libraries in Jefferson County (PLJC) is a group of 22 individual

 municipal Jefferson County libraries that banded together thirty-three years ago